BenFro21/Cocktail-App/README.md

 * Use a framework like bootstrap and have portfolio quality styling.

-# Front-end
+## Front-end
 I plan on using EJS for the front end.

-# List of Mongoose models and their properties
+## List of Mongoose models and their properties
-* Cocktail Schema:{
+Cocktail Schema:{
 * title: { type: String, required true}
 * ingredients: [String],
 * How to make the drink: String,
 * comments: [comment Schema]
 * image: String?

 Comment Schema:{
 * content: String,
 * rating: type: number, min, max, default
 * favorite: Boolian

 User Schema:{
 * Name: String
 * email: string
 * Created cocktails: [string]

-* avorite cocktails: [string]
+* favorite cocktails: [string]

-# List of Routes
+## List of Routes
-Cocktails routes:
+# Cocktails routes:
-index: /cocktail (GET: display all cocktails)
+* index: /cocktail (GET: display all cocktails)
-new: /cocktail/new (GET: renders form to create a new cocktail)
+* new: /cocktail/new (GET: renders form to create a new cocktail)
-Create: /cocktail (Post request to make a new cocktail)
+* Create: /cocktail (Post request to make a new cocktail)
-Show: /cocktail/:id (GET: show details of one cocktail)
+* Show: /cocktail/:id (GET: show details of one cocktail)
-Edit: /cocktail/:id/edit (GET: Render the update page)
+* Edit: /cocktail/:id/edit (GET: Render the update page)
-Update: /cocktail/:id (PATCH: Updates the current cocktail)
+* Update: /cocktail/:id (PATCH: Updates the current cocktail)
-Destroy: /cocktail/id (DELETE: Destroy current cocktail
+* Destroy: /cocktail/id (DELETE: Destroy current cocktail

 User Routes:
-index: /user (GET: Render the sign in page)
+* index: /user (GET: Render the sign in page)
-new: /user/new (GET: render the sign up page)
+* new: /user/new (GET: render the sign up page)
-Create: /user (POST: create a new user)
+* Create: /user (POST: create a new user)
-Show: /user/:id (GET: Show the users profile
+* Show: /user/:id (GET: Show the users profile
-Edit: /user/:id/edit (GET: render the page to edit user information)
+* Edit: /user/:id/edit (GET: render the page to edit user information)
-Update: /user/:id (PATCH: update the users info)
+* Update: /user/:id (PATCH: update the users info)
-Destroy: /user/:id (DELETE: destroy the user)
+* Destroy: /user/:id (DELETE: destroy the user)

 # User stories
-As a guest of the website I want to see all the cocktail recipes.
+* As a guest of the website I want to see all the cocktail recipes.
-As a guest I want to be able to create an account
+* As a guest I want to be able to create an account
-As a USER I want to have full CRUD on making new cocktails As a user I want to be able to favorite certain recipes As a user Iwant to leave comments on drink recipes
+* As a USER I want to have full CRUD on making new cocktails
+* As a user I want to be able to favorite certain recipes
+* As a user Iwant to leave comments on drink recipes

 ### Next Steps
 <p>